1844 Maine gubernatorial election

-The 1844 Maine gubernatorial election was held on 9 September 1844 in order to elect the governor of Maine.
-Incumbent Democratic governor Hugh J. Anderson won re-election against Whig nominee and former U.S. Representative from Maine's 3rd congressional district Edward Robinson and Liberty Party candidate and former member of the Maine House of Representatives James Appleton.
+The 1844 Maine gubernatorial election was held on September 9, 1844, in order to elect the governor of Maine.
+Incumbent Democratic governor Hugh J. Anderson won re-election in a repeat of the previous election against Whig nominee and former U.S. Representative Edward Robinson and Liberty Party candidate and former member of the Maine House of Representatives James Appleton.